io-core/Doc/Welcome.md

 Project Oberon is self-contained and provides a complete single-user computing experience, having its own compiler, file storage, text and graphics manipulation, and local area network clients and servers.
 The 2013 version of Project Oberon makes little concession to interoperability with other computing systems.

-Integrated Oberon departs from Project Oberon by introducing features and capabilities to Oberon, taken from other systems based on pervasiveness and exemplarity.
+Integrated Oberon departs from Project Oberon by introducing features and capabilities to Oberon, taken from other systems based on pervasiveness (e.g. utf8, markdown, TTF fonts, HTML/DOM, tcp/ip) and utility (multicore and distributed computing, capability based security, the leveraging of immutable data structures and content-addressed storage for replication, deduplication, and eventual consistency, etc.)

+## Using the system

+summary and link to Intro.md

+## System Concepts

+summary and link to Concepts.md

+## The Oberon Language

+summary and link to Language.md

+## The Oberon Core

+summary and link to Core.md

+## The Standard Libraries

+summary and link to stdlibs.md